Measurement of the Higgs boson mass in the $H \rightarrow ZZ^* \rightarrow 4\ell$ decay channel using 139 fb$^{-1}$ of $\sqrt{s}=13$ TeV $pp$ collisions recorded by the ATLAS detector at the LHC: Event selection

 The lepton pair with an invariant mass closest to the $Z$-boson mass in each quadruplet is referred to as the leading dilepton, while the remaining pair is referred to as the subleading dilepton.
 The selected quadruplets are separated into four subchannels, according to the flavour of the leading and subleading pairs.
 In order of decreasing expected selection efficiency and resolution, they are $4\mu$, $2e2\mu$, $2\mu2e$, and $4e$.
 The \mfourl\ resolution is about 1.5~\GeV\ for subchannels with a subleading muon pair ($4\mu$ and $2e2\mu$) and about 2.1~\GeV\ for subchannels with a subleading electron pair ($2\mu2e$ and $4e$).
 Only one quadruplet is selected from each event, based on the mass of the leading dilepton, the final state, and, for events with additional leptons, the value of the LO matrix element, as described in Ref.~\cite{HIGG-2018-28}.

 Final-state radiation (FSR) photons are searched for in all events following the procedure described in Ref.~\cite{HIGG-2018-28}.
 FSR candidates are defined as collinear if their angular separation from the nearest lepton of the quadruplet satisfies $\Delta R <0.15$, and non-collinear otherwise.
-Collinear FSR candidates are considered only for muons from the leading dilepton, while non-collinear FSR candidates are considered for both muons and electrons from either the leading or the subleading dilepton.
-Only one FSR candidate is included in the quadruplet, with preference given to collinear FSR and to the candidate with the highest $\pt$.
+Collinear FSR candidates are considered only for muons from the leading dilepton as the electron candidate reconstruction includes collinear FSR, while non-collinear FSR candidates are considered for both muons and electrons from either the leading or the subleading dilepton.
+Only one FSR candidate is included in the quadruplet as events with more than one FSR candidate are rare and have negligible effect on the four-lepton mass resolution.
+In cases where there are more one one FSR candidate, preference is given to collinear FSR and to the candidate with the highest $\pt$.
 FSR photons are found in $4\%$ of the events and their energy is included in the mass computation, improving the $\mfourl$ resolution by about 1\%.

 Finally, the four-momenta of leptons in the leading pair are recomputed by performing a kinematic fit which constrains their invariant mass to the $Z$-boson mass, as discussed in Ref.~\cite{HIGG-2013-21}.
 The fit, which takes into account lepton and FSR kinematic information, their associated experimental uncertainties, and the $Z$-boson width, improves the $\mfourl$ resolution by about $17\%$~\cite{HIGG-2013-12}.
-In the case of muons, the four-momenta reconstruction uncertainties were derived from simulation and are corrected to match those observed in data, using a large sample of \Zmumu\ decays.
+The lepton four-momenta reconstruction uncertainties were derived from simulation and are corrected to match those observed in data, using a large sample of \Zboson-boson decays.

 In the mass range $115 < \mfourl<130$~\GeV, 313 candidate events are observed.
-The yield is in agreement with the expectation of $321\pm14$ events, 65\% of which are predicted to be from the signal, assuming $\mH=125$~\GeV.
+The yield is in agreement with the expectation of $321\pm14$ events, 65\% of which are predicted to originate from signal processes, assuming $\mH=125$~\GeV.
 The \mfourl\ distributions are shown in \Figure{fig:mflcPerChannel} for each final state and in \Figure{fig:mflc} for the inclusive final state for the mass range of 105--160~\GeV, which is used to determine the Higgs boson mass.

 The dominant contribution to the background is non-resonant \zzstar\ production, accounting for approximately 89\% of the total background yield.
 The reducible background contributes approximately 9\%.
 The $VVV$ and $tXX$ events are estimated to constitute approximately 2\% of the total background.
 The residual combinatorial background, originating from events with additional prompt leptons, is found to be negligible~\cite{HIGG-2018-28}.